 You can read more about cool roofs, cool walls, and cool pavement right here at Berkeley Labs website.
 They have a lot of great information and solutions available.
 The Herald has just reached out to the City of Hillsboro planning staff with a set of specific questions.
 We will amend the article and insert their comments when they come in.
 We hope to hear what requirements Hillsboro has, if any, and how we can work together as a community to curb this problem before our valley and town are past the point of no return.

-It is to be noted that Urban Heat Islands are not directly tied to global warming but they do create more heat in the communities around them and that causes increase energy consumption and more smog.
+It is to be noted that Urban Heat Islands are not directly tied to global warming, but they do create more heat in the communities around them, and that causes increased energy consumption and more smog.
 Both of those outcomes do cause global warming complications.

-The City of Hillsboro has just passed mandatory energy scores on all homeowners with the goal to make our homes more efficient and to prevent overuse of energy.
+The City of Hillsboro has just passed mandatory energy scores on all homeowners with the goal of making our homes more efficient and preventing overuse of energy.
 That is now a mandatory requirement if you sell a home.
 It seems highly appropriate that we exert the same level of concern on our corporate partners.
 The old ways of acres of black asphalt and tar roofs, the cheapest solutions, just are not going to work anymore.
 To be frank, we are paying these companies hundreds of millions of our taxpayer money to come here.
 There must be a quid-pro-quo of responsible construction.
 Hopefully, our current leadership will find a way to make that happen.

-More to follow- this is of course food for thought.
+More to follow- this is of course, food for thought.
 The facts and the science are self-evident.
-Urban Heat Islands are a problem and being approved and build right here in Hillsboro almost every day.
+Urban Heat Islands are a problem and are being approved and build right here in Hillsboro almost every day.